-If the results of an investigation indicate that prohibited conduct occurred, Chapel Hill Academy shall promptly respond by taking appropriate disciplinary or corrective action reasonably calculated to address the conduct.
+If an investigation indicates that prohibited conduct occurred, Chapel Hill Academy shall promptly take appropriate disciplinary or corrective action to address the conduct.

-Chapel Hill Academy may take action based on the results of an investigation, even if the conduct did not rise to the level of prohibited or unlawful conduct.
+Chapel Hill Academy may also take action following an investigation, even if the alleged conduct did not rise to the level of prohibited or unlawful conduct.